alinex/bash-lib/doc/log.md

 Setting the `LOG_LEVEL` in the script will log subsequent log messages at that value or higher only.
 The `LOG_LEVEL` may be changed anytime within the script.

+> While the most log levels are from the error levels, we also added `MARK` and `HEADING` as report levels which don't have an real error case.
+This allows to also use the log library to send informational higher prioritized output.

 ## File rotation